-- The student must have a disability as defined by the ADA; - The student must be registered with the DRC; - The student must have an established relationship with the animal to be considered an emotional support animal (no less than 3 months); - The emotional support animal must be approved through DRC, in conjunction with other offices as needed; - The owner must notify the DRC if the animal is no longer needed or is no longer residing on UK property.
-If the animal will be replaced, the owner must submit a new request.
+- The student must have a disability as defined by the ADA; - The student must be registered with the DRC; - The student must have an established relationship with the animal to be considered an emotional support animal (no less than 3 months) and not a recently purchased animal; - The emotional support animal must be approved through DRC, in conjunction with other offices as needed; - The owner must notify the DRC if the animal is no longer needed or is no longer residing on UK property.
+If the animal will be replaced, the owner must submit a new request. - All animals must be at least six months of age and have all vaccinations